 - 1. A body of evidence (educator portfolio) that is a natural integrated part of their individual growth plan that employs job embedded activities - 2.
 A minimum of seventy five (75) continuing education units (equal to one clock hour) for certified staff and fifty (50) continuing education units (equal to one clock hour) for certified Paraeducators. - 3.
-A combination of one and two above
+A combination of one and two above accumulate evidence of their professional growth.
+Developing-a-this body of evidence (educator portfolio) should be a cycle that encompasses learning, applying, and reflecting.

-Reflective educators need to develop a body of evidence (educator portfolio) for documenting their professional learning and the fulfillment of their professional goals.
-Professionals can draw from both job-embedded and formal activities to help accumulate evidence of their professional growth.
-Developing a body of evidence (educator portfolio) should be a cycle that encompasses learning, applying, and reflecting.
+Reflective educators need to develop a body of evidence, which may be housed within Frontline Professional Growth, (educator portfolio) for documenting their professional learning and the fulfillment of their professional goals.
+Professionals can draw from both job-embedded and formal activities to help

-Educators are required to use the Reflective Planning form to plan action steps after completing initial reflection.
+Educators are required to use the Reflective Planning Questions with Frontline Professional Growth form to plan action steps after completing initial reflection.